pingcap/docs/runtime-filter.md

 ### Runtime Filter mode

 The mode of Runtime Filter is the relationship between the **Filter Sender operator** and **Filter Receiver operator**.
 There are three modes: `OFF`, `LOCAL`, and `GLOBAL`.
 In v7.3.0, only `OFF` and `LOCAL` modes are supported.
-The Runtime Filter mode is controlled by the session-level system variable [`tidb_runtime_filter_mode`](/system-variables.md#tidb_runtime_filter_mode-new-in-v720).
+The Runtime Filter mode is controlled by the system variable [`tidb_runtime_filter_mode`](/system-variables.md#tidb_runtime_filter_mode-new-in-v720).

 - `OFF`: Runtime Filter is disabled.
 After it is disabled, the query behavior is the same as in previous versions.
 - `LOCAL`: Runtime Filter is enabled in the local mode.
-In the local mode, the **Filter Sender operator** and **Filter Receiver operator** are in the same MPP Task.
-In other words, Runtime Filter can be applied to the scenario where the hash join operator and Table Scan operator are in the same Task.
+In the local mode, the **Filter Sender operator** and **Filter Receiver operator** are in the same MPP task.
+In other words, Runtime Filter can be applied to the scenario where the HashJoin operator and TableScan operator are in the same task.
 Currently, Runtime Filter only supports the local mode.
 To enable this mode, set it to `LOCAL`.
 - `GLOBAL`: currently, the global mode is not supported.
 You cannot set Runtime Filter to this mode.

 ### Runtime Filter type

 The type of Runtime Filter is the type of the predicate used by the generated Filter operator.
 Currently, only one type is supported: `IN`, which means that the generated predicated is similar to `k1 in (xxx)`.
-The Runtime Filter type is controlled by the session-level system variable [`tidb_runtime_filter_type`](/system-variables.md#tidb_runtime_filter_type-new-in-v720).
+The Runtime Filter type is controlled by the system variable [`tidb_runtime_filter_type`](/system-variables.md#tidb_runtime_filter_type-new-in-v720).

 - `IN`: the default type.
 It means that the generated Runtime Filter uses the `IN` type predicate.